What Is a Good Credit Score? Understanding Credit Score Ranges and Why They Are Important

 Tweaking Credit Scores

 One of the reasons that each agency comes up with a different score for you is that not all agencies have the same information reported to them.
-But, on top of that, each agency also tweaks the FICO score (except Experian, which does not use the FICO score).
+But, on top of that, each agency also tweaks the FICO score.

 But credit agencies aren’t alone in tweaking the formula.
 Many lenders and insurers emphasize certain factors more or less in their scoring models and consider other information.